maciakl/MSU-Blog/_posts/2012-09-17-the-importance-of-backups.markdown

 You can't prevent your hard drives from failing, but you can take steps to protect your data.
 The only sane and reasonable and sane thing to do is to back-up your data.
 And by backup I mean duplication.
 You should have at least two (but three or four is better) redundant copies of all the information you don't want to lose.
 Not only that, your backups should be automated (so that you don't forget) and performed as frequently as possible.

 Mac users should at the very least buy an external hard drive, and set up the built-in backup software known as Time Machine.
 Once set up, the Time Machine backups are fully automated and do not require user interaction.
-Laptop users should opt to buy a Time Machine compatible <acronym title="Network Attahed Storage">NAS</acronym> drive so they won't need to plug anything to their computer in order to perform backup.
+Laptop users should opt to buy a Time Machine compatible NAS[^3] drive so they won't need to plug anything to their computer in order to perform backup.

 The problem with the Time Machine is that it only backs up your computer to a single place, and that place usually lives in the same room as your computer.
 So in case of a fire, burglary or another disaster both your computer and your backup drive can be lost at the same time.